UniMath/agda-unimath/src/metric-spaces/cauchy-pseudocompletion-of-pseudometric-spaces.lagda.md

 another if for all `δ ε : ℚ⁺`, `x δ` and `y ε` are in a `(δ + ε + d)`-neighborhood of one another in `M`.

-Any Cauchy approximation in the pseudometric completion has a [limit](metric-spaces.limits-of-cauchy-approximations-pseudometric-spaces.md).
+Any Cauchy approximation in the Cauchy pseudocompletion has a [limit](metric-spaces.limits-of-cauchy-approximations-pseudometric-spaces.md).

 ## Definition